-- The identity of all market participants (including broker-dealers and customers) that are allocated NMS Securities, directly or indirectly, in a Primary Market Transaction;147 - · The number of such NMS Securities each such market participant is allocated; and - The identity of the broker-dealer making each such allocation.148
+- The identity of all market participants (including broker-dealers and customers) that are allocated NMS Securities, directly or indirectly, in a Primary Market Transaction; - The number of such NMS Securities each such market participant is allocated; and - The identity of the broker-dealer making each such allocation.

 The objective of this CAT NMS Plan is to provide a comprehensive audit trail that "allows regulators to efficiently and accurately track all activity in NMS securities throughout the U.S. markets."
 The Participants believe that an eventual expansion of the CAT to gather complete information on Primary Market Transactions would be beneficial to achieving that objective.
-However, based on the analysis directed to be completed as part of this plan, the Participants have concluded that it is appropriate to limit CAT submissions related to allocations in Primary Market Transactions, as described below.
+However, based on the analysis directed to be completed as part of this plan, the Participants have concluded that it is appropriate to limit CAT submissions related to allocations in Primary Market Transactions to sub-account allocations, as described below.

-Specifically, based on comments received by the Participants on this and other topics related to the consolidated audit trail,149 the Participants believe that information related to sub-account allocations - the allocation of shares in a primary market offering to the accounts that ultimately will own them - currently is maintained by broker-dealers in a manner that would allow for reporting to the Central Repository without unreasonable costs and could assist the Commission and the Participants in their regulatory obligations, including a variety of rulemaking and policy decisions.
+Specifically, based on comments received by the Participants on this and other topics related to the consolidated audit trail, the Participants believe that information related to sub-account allocations - the allocation of shares in a primary market offering to the accounts that ultimately will own them - currently is maintained by broker-dealers in a manner that would allow for reporting to the Central Repository without unreasonable costs and could assist the Commission and the Participants in their regulatory obligations, including a variety of rulemaking and policy decisions.
 By contrast, the reporting of so-called "top account" information in Primary Market Transactions to the Central Repository would involve significantly more costs which, https://cloud.google.com/developers/articles/auto-scaling-on-the-google-cloud-platform/.
+All observations and costs as provided in this section include secondary offerings.